Gluten-free vegan fudgy eggplant brownies!

 I made a fun experiment by adding all sorts of veggies – not just eggplants – into my brownie batter and the result was yummy!
 You can find the crazy delicious veggie brownie recipe here.

-Silky smooth peanut butter frosting
+Silky smooth peanut butter frosting is the perfect match with fudgy eggplant brownies

 To add even more deliciousness to these brownies, I whisked a silky smooth peanut butter frosting and smeared it on top of each lovely brownie bite.
 Although these bites are very tasty without frosting, I must admit adding the peanut butter frosting makes these addictive!